BENNAI-Lyes/Lingo/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-We appreciate your help in making LingLadder even better!
+We appreciate your help in making Ling even better!

 ## License